xiaozhang-github/DST_Assessment_1/README.md

 Our working is shown in our own directories,

-  Wenqi Fang.Rmd
+  Junbei Chen/

-  Xiao Zhang.ipynb
+  Xiao Zhang/

+  Wenqi Fang/

 Wenqi Fang wrote the R analysis, Xiao Zhang wrote the Python analysis.